About This Course

 Should I take or skip this class?

-The Intermediate Java course is for students who have learned the fundamental Java knowledges but not in a hurry to tackle the APCS or USACO yet.
+The Intermediate Java course is for students who have learned the fundamental Java knowledge but not in a hurry to tackle the APCS or USACO yet.
 The students want to spend more time to further solidify their understanding of the important concepts, and sharpen their programming skills with fun projects and more hands-on practices.
-For students who are already feel confident for the challenge of APCS or USACO courses, they can skip this course and move on to APCS or USACO course right away!

-What other classes can students take after completion of this course?
+What classes can students take after completion of this course?

 Upon successful completion of the Intermediate Java course, students will be much better prepared to either take on competitive programming with our USACO course series, starting from the USACO Bronze course, or continue to take the APCS course.
 Since they used this course to build themselves a stronger foundation in Java programming and problem solving, they are well equipped to pursue either path, or even both at the same time as some of our students do to fully test and explore your potential!